- Design Philosophies

 Advantages of LRFD

-LRFD accounts for both variability in load and resistence.
+LRFD accounts for both variability in load and resistance.
 It achieves fairly uniform levels of safety for different limit states.

 Comparison of ASD & LRFD